cyberlibrarian/cyberlibrarian.github.io/_pages/detection-engineering-notes.md

 > If you want to scale your detection program, you need to hire a Detection Engineering team that can complement each other in the following areas: 1.
 Subject matter expertise in security, 2.
 Software engineering, 3.
 Statistics -- [Zack Allen](https://www.detectionengineering.net/p/table-stakes-for-detection-engineering)

+> Detection engineering is a new approach to threat detection.
+More than just writing detection rules, detection engineering is a process — applying systems thinking and engineering to more accurately detect threats.
+Detection Engineering involves the research, design, development, testing, documentation, deployment and maintenance of detections/analytics and metrics. - [Sohan G](https://d4rkciph3r.medium.com/establishing-a-detection-engineering-program-from-the-ground-up-b170811166c)

+> Detection Engineering is a capability that researches and models threats in order to deliver modern and effective threat detections.
+What is Detection Engineering?
+Goal is to provide automated analytical capabilities {hunts} that can capture and detect the behaviours and TTPs of adversaries. -- [Atanas Viyachki, Senior Threat Hunter@Weatlthsimple](https://defcontoronto.com/wp-content/uploads/2023/03/DetectionEngineeringFramework-AtanasViyachki.pdf)

+> Detection engineering is the continuous process of deploying, tuning, and operating automated infrastructure for finding active threats in systems and orchestrating responses.
+Indeed, both the terms “detection” and “engineering” carry important connotations when it comes to the new approaches to security we’re discussing. -- [Jamie Lewis](https://medium.com/swlh/detection-engineering-for-cloud-native-security-190afdd4558c)

 ### Are Threat Hunting and Detection Engineering the Same Thing?

 A number of emerging frameworks and defitions for *Threat Hunting* overlap with *Detection Engineering*.
 For this reason, I will include Threat Hunting models, methods, and frameworks.
 The newest thinking provides fewer differences, mostly around goals and who-does-what.